quantuminformation/ai-agent-toolkit/README.md

   - If you see a message like "Error: The cursor position could not be read within a normal duration", re-run the container with -it so a TTY is allocated (see the interactive command above).
 Alternatively, run without CODEX_CLI_COMMAND to skip the interactive CLI and perform only sync/policy/seed.

 - Missing OPENAI_API_KEY
 - The CLI will not launch if the variable is unset.
 Export it in your shell and pass it through as shown above.

+## Why this harness instead of just codex-cli settings?

+- Reproducibility: The Docker image pins Node, git, and the CLI for identical behavior across machines and CI.
+- Two-repo contract: The harness syncs a spec repo (requirements) and a source repo (outputs) with branch existence checks and friendly guidance for empty remotes.
+- Policy enforcement: offline / allow-list / unrestricted, with explicit allow_unrestricted_mode to prevent accidental full egress.
+- Idempotent bootstrap: optional seed script, clear logs, and safe early exits when preconditions aren’t met.
+- Fewer surprises: Interactive CLI only runs when a TTY is present; otherwise the container prepares everything and exits cleanly.
+- Single source of truth: You edit config/agent_config.json.
+The CLI policy file is generated and (optionally) persisted as a cache, never hand-edited.